xland/QuickUI/README.md

 - Based on [QuickJs](https://github.com/quickjs-ng/quickjs) and [WebUI](https://github.com/webui-dev/webui).
 - Allow you to use any browser as a GUI render engine.
 - Light weight (about **1M**) & Small memory footprint.
-- Feature rich (clipboard, tray, sqlite...)
+- Feature rich (clipboard, tray, sqlite...).

 # Quick Start